DivyaMaddipati/LuvToMyKing/README.md

-# Propose your GF/BF using React Love Letter
+# Proposal using React Love Letter

 Developed by Divya Maddipati